acode/cli/README.md

 ```

 You'll be asked for a default function name, which is the entry point
-into your service (useful if you only want entry point).
+into your service (useful if you only want a single entry point).
 This will automatically
 generate a service project scaffold in `stdlib-workspace/<username>/<service>`.

 Once created, enter the service directory: